Skip to content

 Getting Started

-We are going to set up a sensor and event-source for webhook.
-The goal is to trigger an Argo workflow upon an HTTP Post request.
+We are going to set up a sensor and event-source for a webhook.
+The goal is to trigger an Argo workflow upon an HTTP POST request.

 Note: You will need to have Argo Workflows installed to make this work.
-The Argo Workflow controller will need to be configured to listen for Workflow objects created in argo-events namespace.
+The Argo Workflow controller will need to be configured to listen for Workflow objects created in the argo-events namespace.
 (See this link.)
-The Workflow Controller will need to be installed either in a cluster-scope configuration (i.e. no "--namespaced" argument) so that it has visiblity to all namespaces, or with "--managed-namespace" set to define "argo-events" as a namespace it has visibility to.
-To deploy Argo Workflows with a cluster-scope configuration you can use this installation yaml file, setting ARGO_WORKFLOWS_VERSION with your desired version.
-A list of versions can be found by viewing these project tags in the Argo Workflow GitHub repository.
+The Workflow Controller will need to be installed either in a cluster-scope configuration (i.e., no "--namespaced" argument) so that it has visibility to all namespaces, or with "--managed-namespace" set to define "argo-events" as a namespace it has visibility to.
+To deploy Argo Workflows with a cluster-scope configuration, you can use this installation YAML file, setting ARGO_WORKFLOWS_VERSION with your desired version.
+A list of versions can be found by viewing these project tags in the Argo Workflows GitHub repository.

 export ARGO_WORKFLOWS_VERSION=3.5.4